semaphoreci/docs/tour6-deploying-with-promotions_5bb91da12c7d3a04dd5b5d8f.md

             - echo 'Deploying to production!'
 </code></pre>

-Users will see a "Production Deploy" button once the pipeline completes.
-Promotions may also be [triggered automatically][auto-promotions].
-Let's add another that automatically promotes builds to staging.
+In the Semaphore web interface, users will see a "Production Deploy" button once all blocks in the pipeline defined in `semaphore.yml` pass.
+When a user promotes a revision, Semaphore records the time and name of the person who initiated it, and proceeds by executing the pipeline defined in `production-deploy.yml`.

+Note that [all pipeline features][pipeline-reference] are available in delivery pipelines, same as in `semaphore.yml`.
+This enables you to chain multiple pipelines together and automate complex workflows.

+## Continuous deployment with auto-promotions

+Promotions can also be [triggered automatically][auto-promotions].
+Let's create another that automatically promotes builds to staging.

 <pre><code class="language-yaml"># .semaphore/semaphore.yml
 promotions: